 Understand how your risk can impact your family and help them get screened too.

-Access your test results securely in your Ochsner electronic health record (MyOchsner), available for your care team to use in treatment recommendations and adjustments, if needed.
+Your test results are available to you and your care team in Ochsner’s electronic health record (MyOchsner) to use in treatment recommendation and adjustments, if needed.